ClintonvilleAcademy/clintonvilleacademy.github.io/index.md

 ### Who are you?
 What are your qualifications.

 I'm [Curtis Autery](mailto:ceautery@gmail.com), father to Scout, and will be leading the group the first year.
 I have been a tech enthusiast since I was a boy, and have been in the professional IT world since 1995.
-I'm currently a lead software engineer at [Updox](https://www.updox.com/company), and demos of my various side projects throughout the years are available on my [current](http://curtisautery.appspot.com) and [previous](http://cautery.blogspot.com) blogs.
+I'm currently a lead software engineer at [Mutually Human](https://www.mutuallyhuman.com/), and demos of my various side projects throughout the years are available on my [current](http://curtisautery.appspot.com) and [previous](http://cautery.blogspot.com) blogs.

 In the early 2000s, I volunteered at Tech Corps Ohio, and was placed at a school where I taught their three classes of 5th graders (60 kids total) how to make Excel spreadsheets and Powerpoint slideshows; the school liked my work well enough to invite me back for a second year.
 Around the same time, I volunteered at my eldest (now 20!) daughter’s elementary school, where I ran a before-school program to help a group of kids plot stock market data to see which grade picked the best stock that year.
 I’ve done other work with kids, from tutoring a handful of 3rd graders one year, to mentoring a teen boy for many years with Northwest Counseling, and even to a couple of less than stellar soccer seasons here at Clintonville.
 Um… sorry about that.